-Single Family and Multifamily Housing activities that lead to restoring and improving the housing stock, including new construction, rehabilitation, and down payment assistance.
-Resilience measures such as power generation and/or storage enhancements will be incorporated when feasible.
+Single Family housing rehabilitation activities that lead to restoring and improving the housing stock.
+Resilience measures, such as power generation and/or storage enhancements will be incorporated when feasible.
 The City may administer this program directly or offer this program through subrecipients or other program partners.
 The total budget includes activity delivery expenses.
+Further program description is located with the Rehabilitation Policy and Procedure Manual located online at Fort Worth CDBG Disaster Recovery Grant or by contacting NSD.